-Peer educator model to improve urban slum women’s knowledge about RTIs/STIs: A pilot study in India
+Peer educator model to improve urban slum women’s knowledge about Reproductive Tract Infections (RTIs) and Sexually Transmitted Infections (STIs): A pilot study in India

 Abstract

-Reproductive morbidity, which has enormous impact on health and quality of life of women, has received relatively less attention.
-The objective of this research paper is to discuss the process and effectiveness of the attempts to provide health education to urban slum women in reproductive age group with specific reference to RTIs/ STIs using peer education model.
+Reproductive morbidity, which has an enormous impact on health and quality of life of women, has received relatively less attention where?
+Clarify.
+The objective of this research paper is to discuss the process and effectiveness of the attempts to provide health education to urban slum women of reproductive age with specific reference to RTIs/ STIs using a peer education model.
 A pilot project was initiated in three urban slums of Pune city, in the western state of Maharashtra, India.
-Ten peer educators were trained through 16 hours extensive training programme.
-Peer educators showed statistically significant change in knowledge of reproductive health after the training (Z= -2.670, p=0.008).
-Peer educators organized 4 educational sessions covering 83 women so far.
-Pre-post test results indicated significant difference in the knowledge of participants, scores changed from 3.9±2.4 to 11.0±2.1 (p=0.000) respectively.
-Results show that the intervention resulted in positive change in reproductive health knowledge.
+Please indicate that this was a two-tiered intervention, the first tier included training of peer educators first and then the women themselves.
+Ten peer educators participated in a 16 hours extensive training program.
+Peer educators showed a statistically significant change in knowledge of reproductive health after the training (Z= -2.670, p=0.008).
+In the second tier, peer educators organized four educational sessions for 83 women from urban slums in Pune city.
+Pre-post test results indicated significant difference in the knowledge of participants, scores changed from (Mean and SD) 3.9±2.4 to 11.0±2.1 (p=0.000) respectively.
+Results show that the intervention resulted in an improvement of reproductive health knowledge among XXX (name the population).

 Keywords: Health education, Women’s health, Health promotion, Urban slum, India